enketo/blog/_posts/2015-05-19-install-enketo.md

 ssh root@107.170.165.182
 ```

 **Windows users**, try this out by opening PuTTY, adding the IP address as Host Name, clicking on SSH and Auth in the left Category tree, and adding the private key.
 For detailed instructions see [this page](https://docs.joyent.com/jpc/getting-started-with-your-joyent-cloud-account/connecting-to-your-machine/connecting-to-your-machine-from-windows).
-Select 'Yes' when asked, and type 'root' when asked.
+Select _Yes_ when asked, and type _root_ when asked.
 After verifying that this works, you can save your session so you won't have to repeat these steps next time.

 ### 4. Server Installation